ostef/Game-Human-Rig/README.md

 ![showcase](showcase.png)

-This repository contains a .blend file of two prototyping rigged meshes that should be importable in Unity and Unreal.
+This repository contains a .blend file of two prototyping rigged meshes that should be importable in Unity and Unreal, with a few sample animations.

 I did not use Riggify for this because it provides a rig that is not directly usable in your usual game engine (though it can be converted with the help of an [addon](https://github.com/pKrime/Expy-Kit))